derBG/silent-ffmpeg/README.md

-# silent-ffmpeg
+# silent-ffmpeg - in development

-silent-ffmpeg.sh is a little script for a automated Video transcode task.
+silent-ffmpeg.sh is a small script for an automated video transcoding task.

-### Depencies
+### dependencies

 * ffmpeg with x264 and libfdk_aac
 * mkvmerge

-### Cronjob
+### Cron job

-You can run it per cron every 15 minutes.
+You can do it every 15 minutes via cron.
-The script looks about new files and handle it.
+The script looks for new files and treats them.

-Any contributions are highly welcome.
+All posts are very welcome.